coherent-research/test-document/DCSUserGuide.md

 User name | A unique string which may only be made up of the following characters: a..z, A..Z, 0..9, -, ., _, @, +, and *SPACE*.
 Role | Administrator, Operator, Viewer, Guest
 Email | The user's email address
+SSO Identity | Optional field for the user's fully qualified identity on the external Single-Sign-On provider if available.
+Enforce SSO | If an SSO Identity is provided, ticking this box will cause DCS to exclusively use this method to authenticate the user, i.e. the user must use SSO to login and will not be able to use a user name and password from DCS.
 Expiration | An optional future date that can be used to specify an expiration date for the account.
 Once this date has passed the user will not be able to sign in.
 Normally this field should be empty.
 Data access start | An optional date that can be used to specify the start of a date range for which the user can view metered data.
 Normally this field should be empty.
 Data access start | An optional date that can be used to specify the end of a date range for which the user can view metered data.
 Normally this field should be empty.